shivanshkc/lightshow/prp/execute.md

 1. Run full test suite
 2. Run any type checking (e.g., `npx tsc --noEmit` for TypeScript)
 3. Perform manual testing if specified in the stage PRP
-4. Proceed to next stage
+4. **STOP and notify the user that the stage is complete**
+5. Allow the user to test the application
+6. **Wait for explicit user confirmation before proceeding to the next stage**

 ---